 Collagen production in the body goes down once you hit the young age of 20, with a reduction of about 1% per year .
 This explains the initial wrinkles but eventually leads to more problematic issues with bone density.

-How To Choose The Best Collagen Protein Powder
+How To Choose The Best Collagen Protein Powder?

 Type Of Collagen Supplements

 Types I, II, and V collagen are the most important ones to improve your physical appearance as well as joint health.
 I would always focus on these first, as they give you the most impact without needing to choose some of the more expensive options.
 When selecting collagen powders, the quality and source of collagen peptides are critical.
 Look for hydrolyzed collagen, also known as collagen peptides, which is a form of collagen broken down to be more easily absorbed by the body.
 Hydrolyzed collagen has been linked to a number of health benefits, including skin health and enhanced collagen production in the body.

 Source Of Collagen

-You can get collagen from all types of animals, but the best options are from grass-fed, hormone, and antibiotic-free cows.
+You can get collagen from all types of animals, but the best options are from grass-fed hormone, and antibiotic-free cows.
 If you want to get the full range of all collagen types mentioned above, then you'll need a supplement sourced from different animals, including fish.

 Some collagen supplements are available as flavored options, but I generally prefer to have something that is completely tasteless.
 The advantage of this is that you can easily mix it with drinks or into your breakfast cereal for a quick boost in the morning.

-Potential Side Effects Of Collagen Protein Powder
+What Are the Potential Side Effects of Collagen Protein Powder?

 Bloating And Gas